 - the juice of 1 lime

-- 1 tbsp fresh chopped basil leaves
+- 1 tablespoon fresh chopped basil leaves

-- 2 tbsp basil simple syrup*
+- 2 tablespoon basil simple syrup*

 Basil Simple Syrup*